captainhookphp/captainhook/README.md

 # CaptainHook

 CaptainHook is an easy to use and very flexible git hook library for php developers.
+It allows you to configure your git hook actions with a simple json file.

+Use CaptainHook to validate commit messages, ensure code quality or run your unit tests before you commit or push changes to git.

-Configure your git hook actions with a simple json file.
-You can configure cli commands, use CaptainHooks build in validators, or write your own PHP class that gets triggered by a git event.
+You can either run cli commands, use CaptainHooks build in validators, or write your own PHP classes that get executed by git.

 [![Latest Stable Version](https://poser.pugx.org/sebastianfeldmann/captainhook/v/stable.svg?v=1)](https://packagist.org/packages/sebastianfeldmann/captainhook)
 [![License](https://poser.pugx.org/sebastianfeldmann/captainhook/license.svg?v=1)](https://packagist.org/packages/sebastianfeldmann/captainhook)